microsoft/vscode-dev-containers/containers/rust-postgres/README.md

 ## Using this definition

 This definition creates two containers, one for Rust and one for PostgreSQL.
 VS Code will attach to the Rust dev container, and from within that container the PostgreSQL container will be available on **`localhost`** port 5432.
+The `.env` file sets the default credentials.
 The default database is named `postgres` with a user of `postgres` whose password is `postgres`, and if desired this may be changed in `docker-compose.yml`.
 Data is stored in a volume named `postgres-data`.

 While the definition itself works unmodified, you can select the version of Debian the container uses by updating the `VARIANT` arg in `.devcontainer/docker-compose.yml` (and rebuilding if you've already created the container).